 As barristers become more senior and can charge higher fees, this becomes less of an issue, but for barristers just starting out, this can be a real challenge.

 Barristers, however, are not always self-employed.
 Some barristers are employed ‘in-house’ at law firms and large commercial organisations (such as the Government Legal Service), which takes away the uncertainty associated with being self-employed and brings with it regular income and benefits.

 Members of the public are free to contact and instruct a solicitor.
-This is not true of barristers who, as a rule, take instructions via a solicitor rather than from the public direct.
+This is not always true of barristers.

-As a barrister, in court you will generally be expected to wear traditional court attire in the form of a long black robe and wig.
-As a solicitor, there is no such dress code.
-Smart dress will do just fine!
+Traditionally, a barrister in court was expected to wear traditional court attire in the form of a long black robe and wig.

 Although many barristers are still expected to dress in this way, for an increasing number of barristers, including, for example, some civil practitioners, this is no longer necessary.

 If you are thinking about pursuing a career as a barrister, the work experience you should consider undertaking is different compared with the work experience you would consider if you were thinking about pursuing a career as a solicitor.